sarahborah/WEEK-6-ADVANCED/README.md

 ---

-## My Main Takeaway
+My Main Takeaway

-My biggest lesson from Week 6 is that **data analytics is not just about creating dashboards or calculating numbers**.
+My biggest lesson from Week 6 is that data analytics is not just about creating dashboards or calculating numbers.

 A strong analyst needs to: